-The module ${\it event sourcing.sqlite}$ supports storing events in SQLite.
+The module eventsourcing.sqlite supports storing events in SQLite.

-The library's SQLite Factory uses environment variables SQLITE_DBNAME and CREATE_TABLE.
+The library's SQLite Factory uses various environment variables to control the construction and configuration of its persistence infrastructure.

-The SQLITE_DBNAME value is the name of a database, normally a file path, but the special name :memory: can be used to create an in-memory database.
+The environment variable SQLITE\DBNAME is required to set the name of a database, normally a file path, but the special name :memory: can be used to create an in-memory database.